-If a student will be absent, the parents must notify the school by email to the attendance secretary no later than 8:45 a.m. for North and by 9:45 a.m. for West and South and provide an explanation.
+If a student will be absent, the parents must notify the school by 8:15 a.m. for Central Intermediate School and provide an explanation.
 If the school is not notified via email the morning of the absence, a written excuse from the parent or guardian is required within three (3) days upon returning to school stating the reason for the absence.
 This written excuse must include: the student's name, the reason for the absence, the date(s) of the absent period, and a signature of the student's parent or guardian.
 When no excuse is provided, the absence will be unexcused and the student will be identified as truant for that school day.
-No schoolwork or tests missed due to an unexcused absence may be made up without a written excuse.
-If the offered excuse for a student's absence is questionable or if the number of student absences is excessive, the school staff will notify the parents of the need for improvement in the student's attendance.
+No schoolwork or tests missed due to an unexcused absence may be made up without a written excuse .If the offered excuse for a student's absence is questionable or if the number of student absences is excessive, the school staff will notify the parents of the need for improvement in the student's attendance.
 A skipped class or part of the school day will be identified as an unexcused absence and the student will also be subject to disciplinary action.
 Students with a health condition that causes repeated absences must provide the administration with an explanation of the condition from a registered physician.

-Communications and Emergencies
+Emergencies

 Please make sure that our office has updated home and work phone numbers, and numbers of alternative persons to contact.
-You may update your contact information on the PowerSchool portal at https://lhsd.powerschool.com/public/pw.html.
+You may update your contact information on the PowerSchool portal.
 Cell phone numbers are a big help!